datahub-project/datahub/docs/roadmap.md

 ### Rewrite midtier in Node
 - TypeScript-only frontend development
 ### gRPC + protobuf
-- Modeling in protobuf + serveing in gRPC
+- Modeling in protobuf + serving in gRPC
+### UI for metadata graph exploration